 Medical Malpractice Attorneys for CRPS Sufferers

-The Atlanta complex regional pain syndrome lawyers of The Accident & Disability Attorneys of Monge & Associates are dedicated to helping CRPS sufferers in Georgia obtain money to help with the financial burdens of their condition.
+The Atlanta complex regional pain syndrome lawyers at Monge & Associates are dedicated to helping CRPS sufferers in Georgia obtain money to help with the financial burdens of their condition.

 Complex regional pain syndrome (CRPS) is a chronic condition marked by pain and eventual loss of use of the affected limb.
 It is an uncommon disorder.
 Doctors often overlook, misdiagnose or fail to treat it.
 CRPS is also known as reflex sympathetic dystrophy (RSD).
 It arises out of injuries suffered in slips and falls, vehicle accidents, pedestrian accidents, construction accidents and other on-the-job accidents.
 There is no cure.
 However, early treatment can result in temporary or permanent remission.

-If you have symptoms diagnosed as CRPS or RSD that you believe were triggered by an accident or medical mistake, call The Accident & Disability Attorneys of Monge & Associates or fill out our online contact form for a free consultation.
+If you have symptoms diagnosed as CRPS or RSD that you believe were triggered by an accident or medical mistake, call the attorneys of Monge & Associates or fill out our online contact form for a free consultation.

 Complex regional pain syndrome (CRPS), which is also called reflex sympathetic dystrophy (RSD), is a chronic pain condition.
 It typically occurs in the arms, legs, hands or feet.
 Its symptoms commonly begin after an injury to the tissues, nerves and bones of the affected limb.
 These symptoms are characterized by a continuous and intense pain sometimes described as a “shooting pain.”